yaramohamadi/Deep_Learning_Projects/Autoencoders for Downstream Tasks/README.md

 ### Results

 For evaluation I added a linear classifier to the self-supervised learnt representation.
-I compared the classification downstream task performance with the performance of a finetuned VGG16 and ResNet18 network.
+I compared the classification downstream task performance with the performance of inputting the generated decoder image to a finetuned VGG16 and ResNet18 network.
 In Gaussian and Graysale modes, Finetuned VGG has outperformed our model (Autoencoder Representation + Linear classifier) .
 However in Jigsaw puzzle mode our model is better than both VGG and ResNet.